vladimir1284/micropython-modbus/docs/USAGE.md

             "description": "Optional description of the coil",
-            "range": "[0, 1]",  # may provide a range of the value, only for documentation purpose "unit": "BOOL"      # may provide a unit of the value, only for documentation purpose }
+            "range": "[0, 1]",  # may provide a range of the value, only for documentation purpose "unit": "BOOL"      # may provide a unit of the value, only for documentation purpose "on_set_cb": my_function,   # callback function executed on the client after a new value has been set "on_get_cb": some_function  # callback function executed on the client after a value has been requested }
     },
     "HREGS": {          # this key shall contain all holding registers